 Daniel is GSDM/R4C associate with a background in resilience, disaster management, planning and research.

 Daniel has particular interest in and valuable experience of resilience, technical innovation, contingency planning, and humanitarian assistance, having worked alongside leading actors at the local, national and international levels, especially the International Red Cross in a number of countries.
 Beyond the charity sector, research has provided opportunities for Daniel to interact with organisations including the International Civil Aviation Organization, the Civil Aviation Authority, the Cabinet Office, the United Nations, and Civil Protection.
-He specialist expertise includes the impact of emerging technologies before, during and following natural and manmade hazards, focussing especially on situational awareness, responsibility, and community engagement.
+His specialist expertise includes the impact of emerging technologies before, during and following natural and manmade hazards, focussing especially on situational awareness, responsibility, and community engagement.

 Outside of work, Daniel enjoys travelling, walking, and experiencing various cultures.
 He is a football coach for his local club.